-Often we hear people either misuse the words “body type" or more often they are used to describe the size of a person – which is totally incorrect.
-There are a plethora of other names of body types floating around, such as “apples," “pears," “carrots," “rectangles," “inverted triangles," and the like.
-None are substantiated and many are knock-offs on Exude's basic, essential, and easy-to-understand body types.
-And besides, if you were to analyze the names of these body types, is anyone truly built like an apple? – We hardly think so.
+Similarly, there are a plethora of other names of body types floating around, such as “apples," “pears," “carrots," “rectangles," “inverted triangles," and the like.
+None are substantiated and many are knock-offs on Exude's trademarked, basic, essential, and easy-to-understand body types.
+And besides, if you were to analyze the names of these body types, is anyone truly built like an apple or a pear? – We hardly think so.